jurrehageman/cv/index.md

 # Work experience

-- 2009-currently: **Hanzehogeschool Groningen**
+- 2016-currently: **Hanzehogeschool Groningen**
 Institute for Life Science en Technology
+    > I am a Senior lecturer of the Biology and Medical Laboratory education program involved in curriculum development.
+My task is to keep track of the future of the Biological and Medical Research major and to implement new content-related and educational concepts.

+- 2009-2016: **Hanzehogeschool Groningen**
+Institute for Life Science en Technology
-    > I am a Senior lecturer of various Molecular Biology, Biochemistry, Genetics and Bio-informatics related modules.
-I am also involved in curriculum development.
+    > I worked as a lecturer of various Molecular Biology, Biochemistry, Genetics and Bio-informatics related modules.

 - 2008-2010: **University Medical Center Groningen**
 Center for Liver, Digestive and Metabolic Diseases